taviroquai/db2graphql/README.md

   // You can have direct access to knex instance
   // const user = await db.table(tablename).where(args.field, args.value).first();

-  // Use the built-in resolver method const user = await resolver.getFirstOf(tablename, args);
+  // You can still use the built-in resolver method const user = await resolver.getFirstOf(tablename, args);

   // Transform data